Darkillexxx/registration-form/README.md

-Hi user, this is login form with show/hide password button.
-Also after clicking login, you redirect to user's page where you will see your info and log out button.
-Before launch do: npm install express.
+Hello, user!
+Below is a login form with a show/hide password button.
+After logging in, you'll be redirected to the user's page where you can view your information and find a logout button.
+Before launching, please run: npm install express.
+You'll find the website link in the console menu.
-In console menu you will have link to website